Skip to main content

 According to the Physical Activity Guidelines for Americans, adults should aim for 150 minutes of moderate-intensity exercise, 75 minutes of vigorous-intensity exercise per week, or a combination of both.
 Additionally, at least two days of muscle-strengthening activities each week are recommended.

 Walking is one of the most popular forms of exercise, and there is a good reason why.
-There are many benefits to walking and physical activity include
+There are many benefits to walking and other physical activities, including:

 • Achieving and maintaining a healthy weight